TheFifthRider/simply-roleplaying-webapp/docs/gameplay/chases.md

 <img height=80px width=80px src="/icons/obstacle_shortcut.png" style="float: left; margin-right: 20px; margin-bottom: 200px;"> If you **create an obstacle** or **create a shortcut**, you can change how many spaces away from the goal other participants are.
 Just like stunts, creating obstacles and shortcuts are complicated and require **at least 2 actions** to be spent on them.

 Like performing a stunt, figure out what you're risking and how many actions it will take to create the obstacle or shortcut.
 Then, also determine who the obstacle or shortcut will affect, based on what makes sense.
-Your gamemaster will then have you make a [test of ability](tests.md) to determine whether you create what you wanted.
+Your gamemaster will then have you make a [test](tests.md) to determine whether you create what you wanted.

 #### Creating an Obstacle

-If you make a test with the intent of _making it harder for somebody to get to the goal_ and you...
+If you test an attribute to _make it harder for somebody to get to the goal_ and you...

 *   **Fail,** you weren't able to make it more difficult to get to the goal.
 *   **Partially succeed,** you created the obstacle, but it wasn't as good as you imagined.
 All affected participants are moved five spaces away from the goal to represent the obstacle's delay.